 Information is available through the Office of Student Financial Aid.

 MA and MPA require a 2.8 overall undergraduate or a 3.05 in the last 60 units.
 Provisional admission may be granted for GPA from 2.50 – 2.79.
 A standardized test (GRE, GMAT, LSAT) will be required of applicants with less than a 3.00 GPA.

 All students must remain in good standing with the university to receive financial assistance.
-This includes maintaining a 3.0 GPA.
+Please contact the University of Akron's Office of Financial Aid.

-MPA and MA graduates currently work in state, county, and local governments; a number of federal agencies; non-profit organizations and foundations; international bodies; and for research groups and consulting firms.
+MPA agraduates currently work in state, county, and local governments; a number of non-profit organizations and foundations; international bodies; and for research groups and consulting firms.
 Several have achieved elective office.